 Staff need to be aware of the impact on students, their outcomes and on the administration in senior school when dates are not adhered to.

-Finalized dates will be sent to all staff and published on compass in week 1 of Term 1 2023.
+Finalised dates are sent to all staff and published on compass in Term 1 each year.